hahh710/TFTP/README.md

 a.
 Create a folder name client in the program directory to store the client files
 b.
 Create a folder name server in the program directory to store the server files
 c.
 Make sure there is something in the file being copied for a RRQ request
+d.
+Select error to implement from the simulator

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Client:
   * Ensure that all files are on the same machine